-The fort was erected on a rectangular plan with dimensions of 155 by 126 meters, with two main roads intersecting it: via praetoria and via principalis, dividing the stronghold into four quarters.
-Via pretoria took its name from the centrally located headquarter of the commander (praetorium) which it crossed.
-Via principalis was arranged perpendicular to it and ran right next to the building of commanders (principia) and headquarter.
-On both sides were the oblong buildings of the legionary barracks; two granaries and bathhouses were also erected in the fort.
+Contrary to the medieval Caernarfon Castle, which was built over the waters of the strait, Segontium was situated farther east, on higher ground, offering an overview of the area.
+The fort was erected on a rectangular plan with dimensions of 155 by 126 meters, with two main roads crossing it: via praetoria and via principalis, dividing the stronghold along with via decumana into four quarters.
+Via pretoria took its name from the centrally located commander’s headquarters (praetorium) which it crossed.
+Via principalis was arranged perpendicular to it and ran right next to the building of commanders (principia) and the headquarters.
+On both sides there were also oblong buildings of the legionnaire’s barracks.